shetty83/dsi-sea-week01-2.4/readme.md

 - Write a function that returns a sublist of movies with an IMDB score above 5.5.
 (HINT: you may want to but do not have to    reuse the function from question 0.)
 - Write a function that takes a category name and returns just those movies under that category.
 - Write a function that takes a list of movies and computes the average IMDB score.
+- Write a function that returns the top 3 most popular letters in all movie titles

 **Bonus:**
 - Write a function that takes a category and computes the average IMDB score (HINT: reuse the function from question 2.)